 While Koda’s life as a world traveler may sound idyllic, it’s come with its challenges—both for him and for his owners.

-Remote work has opened the door for many pet owners to work from anywhere.
+Remote jobs have opened the door for many pet owners to work from anywhere.
 Traveling with a pet can be truly rewarding, but it takes careful planning and enduring effort to avoid psychological damage to your pet and possibly yourself.

-To help you prepare, I’ve assembled some details to help shed some light on how you, like I do, can take your pet with you wherever you choose to work.
+To help you prepare for the digital nomad life, I’ve assembled some details to help shed light on how you, like I do, can take your pet with you wherever you choose to work.
 With any luck, my insights will help you avoid some of the mistakes I made.

 When Animals Fly